 There are two distinct definitions for pimento.
 One is a variety of red pepper, much like a red bell pepper.
 The other is a spice that originated in Jamaica, also known as allspice.
 Although many people may think they are unfamiliar with one or both kinds of pimentos, the reality is that they may have consumed them through a variety of recipes without realizing it.

 When most people think of a pimento, they think of the red chunk of pepper that is in the center of a green olive; however, pimentos go far beyond that in their use.
 When left whole, they are large, heart-shaped peppers with a bright red color.
 They can range anywhere from 3 to 4 inches (7.6 to 10.2 cm) in length and 2 to 3 inches (5.1 to 7.6 cm) in width.
-Depending on its variety, the pepper can be sweet or it can be spicy, but it is nearly always flavorful.
+Depending on its variety, the pepper can be sweet, but it is nearly always flavorful.

 Because of their strong flavor, green olives are commonly stuffed with the sweet variety of pimentos.
 Originally, these peppers were cut into bite size pieces and squeezed into the olive by hand.
 Now, in most cases, they are pureed and then stuffed in with the aid of a machine, reducing the cost and making the olives more affordable.